-Video footage is held securely in the cloud and can only be accessed by the General Manager Operations and the IT Manager.
+Video footage is held securely on College servers and can only be accessed by the General Manager Operations and the IT Manager.
 Any request to review video footage must be approved by the General Manager Operations or the President.

-Video footage that is no longer required is securely deleted and this is managed by the IT Department.
+Video footage that is no longer required is securely deleted on a regular cycle and this is managed by the IT Department.